sequana/fastqc/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+1.8.0     * uses pyproject instead of setuptools
+          * uses click instead of argparse and newest sequana_pipetools (0.16.0)
 1.7.1     * Set wrapper version in the config based on new sequana_pipetools
             feature
 1.7.0     * Use new rulegraph wrapper and new graphviz apptainer